PaschalPM/frontend-mentor-multi-step-form/README.md

 # Frontend Mentor - Multi-step form solution

 This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help you improve your coding skills in frontend by building realistic projects.

 ## Table of contents